Albert Kraus

-Albert “The Hurricane” Kraus (born August 3, 1980) is a Dutch welterweight kickboxer.
+Albert “The Hurricane” Kraus (born August 3, 1980) is a Dutch kickboxer.
 He was the first K-1 World MAX Tournament Champion in 2002 and also the first SUPERKOMBAT Middleweight Champion.
 Kraus has also held four separate world titles in kickboxing and Muay Thai.
 He is currently fighting out of Super Pro Gym.

 Biography and career

 Albert Kraus started boxing at 14 years old, later switching over to kickboxing aged 17 fighting out of Gino Albert Gym in Oss.
 In 1997 he had his first amateur fight, winning convincingly by first-round knockout.
 After numerous amateur victories Kraus switched to Bully's Gym in Rhenen.
 He made his professional debut in 1999 in Rotterdam, defeating his opponent Kany via second-round knockout.
 By 2001 he had won the Dutch F.I.M.A.C, European I.K.B.F and W.K.A World titles.

 Kraus made his K-1 debut on February 24, 2002, at the K-1 World Grand Prix 2002 Preliminary Netherlands and was invited to the inaugural K-1 MAX World Championship on May 11, 2002.
 In the tournament quarter finals he faced Shane Chapman from New Zealand and won the evenly fought battle by a single point on the three judges' cards to take a unanimous decision.
-In the semi finals Albert Kraus met local crowd favourite Masato.
+In the semi-finals Albert Kraus met local crowd favourite Masato.
 Kraus scored a down with a punch at 2:31 into the first round and held on to earn his second consecutive unanimous decision and advance to the finals.
 He needed just one minute to put Kaolan Kaovichit down with a punch combination to become the first-ever K-1 World Max Champion.

 In 2003 Kraus switched to Super Pro Gym.
 He entered the K-1 World MAX 2003 World Tournament as reigning champion and tournament favourite.
 Kraus defeated both of his opponents by stoppage en route to the final but was unable to retain his title, losing to Masato by knockout at 2:26 of the second round.
-After the tournament Albert Kraus would continue fighting in a number of events in K-MAX and Super League, winning seven straight bouts through 2003 and 2004 and qualifying for the K-1 World MAX 2004 World Tournament Final where he would reach the semi finals.
-The following year, Albert Kraus would once more take part in the K-1 World MAX 2005 Championship defeating John Wayne Parr in the quarter finals only to lose to Thai fighter Buakaw Por.
-Pramuk in the semi finals.
+After the tournament Albert Kraus would continue fighting in a number of events in K-MAX and Super League, winning seven straight bouts through 2003 and 2004 and qualifying for the K-1 World MAX 2004 World Tournament Final where he would reach the semi-finals.
+The following year, Albert Kraus would once more take part in the K-1 World MAX 2005 Championship defeating John Wayne Parr in the quarter-finals only to lose to Thai fighter Buakaw Por.
+Pramuk in the semi-finals.
 Despite the disappointment of another semi final defeat, Kraus would finish the year on a high by defeating Menno Dijkstra at Kraus's hometown of Oss to win the I.K.B.A. world title.